 We recently hosted a webinar called “Rethinking the Traditional Western Blot”, during which John Lyssand, PhD, from LI-COR Biosciences, discussed the In-Cell Western Assay and an example of its use in neuroscience research, in this case, Alzheimer’s Disease.
 The In-Cell Western Assay enables screening and analysis of many more samples in each experiment, eliminates error-prone protocol steps, and delivers higher reproducibility for biological and technical replicates.

 If you didn’t have a chance to join us in September for “Rethinking the Traditional Western blot”, you can view this webinar online and on-demand.
 Check out the information on In-Cell Western assays on our website.
-You can also read Professor Dickey’s white paper outlining how he and his group used higher throughput method to study Alzhemier’s Disease.
+You can also read Professor Dickey’s white paper as cited above that outlines how he and his group used higher throughput method to study Alzheimer’s Disease.

 Figure 1.
 Linear Relationship between Fluorescence and Cell Number.
 Two-fold serial dilutions of A431 and NIH/3T3 cells were plated in 96-well plate, then fixed, permeabilized, stained with CellTag 700 Stain, and detected with Odyssey Classic (Resolution: 169um; Quality: medium; Focus offset: 4.0mm; Intensity: 5).
 The Trim Signals were used to generate the graphs.